esadakman/Sass-Website-1/README.md

 ## Description

 - Portfolio website is designed using HTML and SASS (SCSS) codes for style.
 - In this Sass/SCSS project, I structured a project into separate files and folders.
-- Skills/Tools : HTML, Sass/SCSS.
-I also try to make responsible the web site.

 ### At the end of the project, following topics are to be covered;